IRT Dyre Avenue Line: Extent and service

 It is served by the 5 train, which makes all stops.

 The line has three tracks for most of its length.
 A fourth track briefly joins south of Eastchester–Dyre Avenue and between Pelham Parkway and Morris Park.
 The southbound revenue track is a test track for new A Division trains.
 The fourth track (a trackbed for most of its length) was extended to test subway automation on the line and was initially used for layup and storage.

 In the late 1990s, the southbound express track was extended from south of Dyre Avenue and connected to the stub end track at Pelham Parkway.
 The southbound track at Dyre Avenue is in the position of the southbound express track, as the southbound local track is no longer present.
 The current platform is built over the northbound express track.
 Small portions of the original side platforms remain on both sides of Dyre Avenue station.
 South of Dyre Avenue station, the southbound track moves over to the local position and the southbound express track begins.

 The northbound express track was used for storage but this use has largely been made redundant by the expansion of Unionport Yard.
 A small portion of this track also exists between Baychester and Dyre Avenue stations.
 The portion between Baychester and Dyre Avenue stations is currently in the process of demolition.
 The other portion has been extended to the northern end of Pelham Parkway in conjunction to the signal modernization project on the line.

 The north end of the line is a simple two-track stub just below the Bronx County line, which is used to store trains, with crossover tracks south of Dyre Avenue terminal.
 The south end is a flying junction (the Dyre Avenue Flyover), into the local tracks of the IRT White Plains Road Line (with crossovers to the express track).

+The 5 stations (Eastchester–Dyre Avenue, Baychester Avenue, Gun Hill Road, Pelham Parkway and Morris Park) of the Dyre Avenue Line are the only stations in the whole NYC subway that don't have at least a booth that is staffed 24 hours per day, 7 days per week.